GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-11-linux-find-in-detail-test-expressions.md

-# Linux find in detail part 1
+# Linux find in detail - test expressions

 In a previous post I discussed the use of find, in this post I will get into more detail.
 Based on the Linux [man page](https://www.man7.org/linux/man-pages/man1/find.1.html) I will specifically discuss the so called 'tests', which is the subset of expressions that determines what files will be found.
 In a next post I will discuss the 'actions', which is the subset of expressions that tell Linux what to do with the files and directories being found.